PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Default currency**

-The _Default currency_ droplist displays the currencies that are already imported to the shop by user from 'Content to import' section.
-By default, it shows the currency based on default country selected on PrestaShop process.
+The _Default currency_ droplist displays the currencies that are already imported to the shop by the user from 'Content to import' section.
+By default, it shows the currency based on the default country selected during the PrestaShop process.
 Changing it will change the currency that is selected by default on FrontOffice (front-office).

 **Time zone**